-Equifax, Experian, and TransUnion will adjust their medical collection debt reporting to reduce the amount of debt displayed on consumer credit reports.
+Equifax, Experian, and TransUnion will adjust their medical collection debt reporting to reduce the debt displayed on consumer credit reports.

-Three nationwide credit reporting agencies have announced that they will remove nearly 70 percent of medical collection debt tradelines from consumer credit reports to help ease the burden that accompanies past-due medical bills.
+Three nationwide credit reporting agencies have announced that they will remove nearly 70 percent of medical collection debt tradelines from consumer credit reports to help ease the burden accompanying past-due medical bills.

 Equifax, Experian, and TransUnion will also make additional adjustments to their medical debt collection reporting.
 Starting July 1, 2022, the credit reporting agencies will no longer include paid medical collection debt on consumer credit reports.

-Two-thirds of medical debts result from one-time or short-term medical expenses stemming from acute medical care, according to Kaiser Family Foundation data cited in the press release.
+According to Kaiser Family Foundation data cited in the press release, two-thirds of medical debts result from one-time or short-term medical expenses stemming from acute medical care.

-After conducting a review of medical debt prevalence on credit reports, Equifax, Experian, and TransUnion announced these adjustments to medical debt collection reporting.
-What’s more, the companies said the move would help relieve some of the financial and personal stress consumers faced during the COVID-19 pandemic.
+After reviewing medical debt prevalence on credit reports, Equifax, Experian, and TransUnion announced these medical debt collection reporting adjustments.
+Moreover, the companies said the move would help relieve some of the financial and personal stress consumers faced during the COVID-19 pandemic.

 This decision from the country’s three largest credit reporting agencies to limit medical debt collection inclusion on consumer credit reports comes shortly after recent data revealed the severity of the situation.

-When credit reporting agencies list the medical debt on credit reports, it could lower consumer credit scores and lead individuals to face barriers in accessing credit, employment opportunities, or housing.
+Medical debt on credit reports can harm credit scores and create roadblocks to obtaining credit, employment, or housing.
 It could also push consumers to avoid medical care for fear of furthering their debt.

 In particular, younger Americans have faced the brunt of past-due medical debt.
 For example, around half of Millennial and Generation Z individuals reported that their medical debt hurt their credit score and caused them to cut back on certain spending habits, a survey from HealthCare.com found.

-(Note from your Revenue Cycle Management partner at ebix, Inc. – We are always at the forefront of industry insights and believe this announcement from Victoria Bailey, March 2022 of revcycleintelligence.com, will be of interest to you.)
+(Note from your Revenue Cycle Management partner at ebix, Inc. We are always at the forefront of industry insights and believe this announcement from Victoria Bailey, March 2022 of revcycleintelligence.com, will interest you.)